-In April 2009, Valencia Uranium entered into a compensation agreement with the owner of the farm Valencia 122 in relation to Section 52 of the Minerals Act of 1992 granting Valencia Uranium unrestricted use of the land on and around ML 149 covering an area of 3,327 hectares.
-A similar agreement was reached with the owners of the neighboring farm "Bloemhof 109" to the south (for an area of 594ha), for the construction of additional infrastructure and for primary access to the Valencia site.
+In April 2009, Valencia Uranium entered into a compensation agreement with the owner of the farm Valencia 122, in relation to Section 52 of the Minerals Act of 1992, granting Valencia Uranium unrestricted use of the land on and around ML 149 covering an area of 3,327 hectares.
+A similar agreement was reached with the owners of the neighboring 594 hectare farm "Bloemhof 109", located to the south, for the construction of additional infrastructure and for primary access to the Valencia site.